Why Anti Cheats Walk Your Call Stack

 } RUNTIME_FUNCTION;

-The actual traversal calls two functions in a loop.
-RtlLookupFunctionEntry finds the RUNTIME_FUNCTION for a given instruction pointer.
-RtlVirtualUnwind applies the unwind codes to compute the caller’s context.
-If no RUNTIME_FUNCTION exists (the function is a leaf that never modifies the stack), the return address sits at [RSP].
+Two functions drive the traversal.
+RtlLookupFunctionEntry locates the RUNTIME_FUNCTION for a given instruction pointer.
+RtlVirtualUnwind consumes the associated unwind codes and computes the caller’s register context.
+When no RUNTIME_FUNCTION exists for an address, the unwinder treats the function as a leaf and reads the return address directly from [RSP].

 RtlCaptureContext(&context);